uptowngirl757/blog_preview_card/README.md

 ### What I learned

-I learned how t align text on same line by wrapping them in a container so they look left-aligned without much stress and also aligning text and imgs using the vertical-align property
+I learned how to align text on same line by wrapping them in a container so they look left-aligned without much stress and also aligning text and imgs using the vertical-align property

 ```css
 .user-info img {